 IWCA - Advancing Women's Role in Coffee and Achieving Sustainable Development Goals

 The International Women's Coffee Alliance’s (IWCA) mission is to empower women in the international coffee community to achieve meaningful and sustainable lives; and to encourage and recognize the participation of women in all aspects of the coffee industry.
 Through strategic programs and partnerships, IWCA aims to achieve empowerment through our three main focus areas: leadership development, strategic partnerships, and amplified market visibility.
 The way IWCA achieves this is through chapters in individual countries to drive change locally.

 In this session, Dr. Krishnan will provide an overview of IWCA, its work and future vision to achieve gender equality.

 Overview of Glasgow Climate Talks: Opportunities for the Coffee Sector in Global Climate Action

 Speaker: Shyla Raghav, VP, Climate Change; Conservation International

-Coffee Packaging Innovation: What’s New in the Coffee Packaging Space
+Coffee Packaging Innovation: What’s New in Consumer Coffee Packaging